TalhaAkhlaq/TalhaAkhlaq/README.md

 ## Hi there 👋

-For a full list of my projects and coursework, see my [repositories](https://github.com/TalhaAkhlaq?tab=repositories).
+For a full list of my projects and coursework, please visit my [repositories](https://github.com/TalhaAkhlaq?tab=repositories).